kabachuha/nanoGPKANT/README.md

 # nanoGPKANT = nano + Generative + Pretrained + Kolmogorov-Arnold-Network + Transformer

--- which is an ironic reference to Emmanuel Kant because he wrote "Critique of Pure Reason"
+-- which is an ironic reference to Emmanuel Kant because he wrote "Critique of Pure Reason".

-Playground hybrid of nanoGPT and kanformers for easier exploration and scaling laws.
+Structurally, a playground hybrid of nanoGPT and kanformers for easier exploration and maybe later scaling laws.

 We train a simple downsided 2 decoder kan-transformer and see how it works.